 6. Sanitary - You are required to use a drying platform or rooms approved by your appointed Beyond Trade technical team that are protected from anything that might contaminate the coffee.

 9. Child Labor - You will not formally employ children under the age of 15 years old and have a robust age verification mechanism in place as part of the hiring process.
 Subject to compliance with local laws, family members, and family members of employees under the age of 15 are authorized to help after school and during holidays, under the parent or guardian supervision.
-In the case that family members, or family members of your employees, under the age of 15 perform work at the farm, you will make best-efforts to ensure that such work performed includes the least physically intensive and dangerous parts of the cultivation process, and at no times will they be permitted to perform hazardous work. — Any infraction will lead to an instant and permanent ban of the Beyond Trade Program & Certification.
+In the case that family members, or family members of your employees, under the age of 15 perform work at the farm, you will make best-efforts to ensure that such work performed includes the least physically intensive and dangerous parts of the cultivation process, and at no times will they be permitted to perform hazardous work.
+Any infraction will lead to instant and permanent ban on participation in the Beyond Trade Program.

 10. Occupational Health & Safety - You will commit to ensure systems and policies are in place to detect, assess, avoid, and respond to potential health and safety of workers.
 Such systems shall include effective measures, such as training programs, to minimize the incidence of accidents, injuries, or illnesses for employees caused by work.
 In the case of employees that live temporarily at the farm site, you will commit to ensure adequate access to safe drinking water, sanitary facilities, rest areas, as well as the provision of quality food and generally dignified living conditions.
 You will commit to provide appropriate personal protective equipment (PPE) to all employees when necessary.

-11. Non-Discrimination - You will not engage or tolerate discrimination based on the basis of gender, age, religion, race, social background, disability, ethnic and national origin, nationality, membership in unions or any other legitimated organizations, political affiliation sexual orientation, or any other condition that could give rise to discrimination. — Any infraction will lead to an instant and permanent ban of the Beyond Trade Program & Certification.
+11. Non-Discrimination - You will not engage or tolerate discrimination based on the basis of gender, age, religion, race, social background, disability, ethnic and national origin, nationality, membership in unions or any other legitimated organizations, political affiliation, sexual orientation, or any other condition that could give rise to discrimination.
+Any infraction will lead to instant and permanent ban on participation in the Beyond Trade Program.

 14. Soil Restoration - You commit to conduct a soil test with the Beyond Trade technical support team on an annual basis and commit to restore soil nutrient levels to prior year levels per the recommendations provided by the Beyond Trade technical support team.